miliu2cc/maomaowm/README.md

 ```

+# config
+> [!NOTE]
+> The configuration file is located in `config.h`.
+This file is generated every time the `meson build` command is executed.
+If the file already exists, it will not be regenerated.
+If you encounter compilation issues after updating, please try to remove this file and the `build folder`, then rerun the `meson build` command.

 # thanks for some refer repo
 https://github.com/dqrk0jeste/owl - for window animation implementation code
 https://github.com/djpohly/dwl - for base dwl code